 character acting and performance; storytelling; dance; Buddhist and Taoist studies and practice

-Professsor Harrison presented "Memoir" a collection of poems, dances and songs from 1971 to present at Laura Simms' Story Salon in March 2015 in New York, New York.
+Lanny Harrison has presented her latest show, Memoir, a collection of poems, dances and songs from 1971 to present in various venues in in New York City and upstate.